-There will be a midterm and a final exam, covering all aspects of the course including lectures, readings, in-class discussion, and homework.
-The dates of the exams are listed below; please check to see if you have an approved conflict.
+There will be two midterm exams, each covering approximately half of the course material.
+The dates of the exams are listed on the class schedule; please alert me at least two weeks in advance if you have an approved conflict.

 Exhibiting suspicious behavior during an exam may result in confiscation of your exam and/or a zero grade.
-No cellphones, laptops, or notes are allowed during the examination.
+No cellphones or laptops are allowed during the examination.
+A single page sheet of notes produced by the student will be allowed.